codewithkyle/craftcms-boilerplate/README.md

 ## Key Beliefs

--   blocks should follow the KISS principle (keep it stupid simple)
+-   Blocks should follow the KISS principle (keep it stupid simple).
-    -   use Matrix Mate to group fields within a block
+    -   Use Matrix Mate to group fields within a block.
-    -   use Matrix Mate to group blocks into intuitive categories
+    -   Use Matrix Mate to group blocks into intuitive categories.
--   blocks should be opinionated
+-   Blocks should be opinionated.
--   [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks
+-   [Hicks Law](https://lawsofux.com/hicks-law) will be observed when creating blocks.
--   a website is a living project - as a clients needs change blocks should be added
+-   A website is a living project and as a clients needs change blocks should be added.
--   leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming)
+-   Leverage the benefits of [modular programming](https://en.wikipedia.org/wiki/Modular_programming).
+-   Resources should only be loaded when they are needed.
+Read the [JINT Methodology](https://jintmethod.dev/) for additional information about JIT resource management concept.

 ## Getting Started